 Our family has a history of moving around.
 First it was my Great-Grandparents abandoning their peaceful small town life to the city of Shanghai in China during the war.
 Then my Grandparents moved to the coldest region in China to build a new post-war life.
-Later, both of my parents left their birth places and settled in Beijing, where I spent 12 years of my childhood before flying all the way to the West Coast of America.
+Later, both of my parents left their birth places and settled in Beijing, where I spent 12 years of my childhood before flying all the way to the coast of California.
 Just when I thought this would be the place to grow old, I found myself back in Asia.
 I have been residing in Hong Kong with my husband and daughter for the past decade, and recently, a lovely chubby cat has been added to the family.
 In the back of my head, I secretly speculate that I may be somewhere new again in the next decade.

 So my life has been filled with changes and adaptations, non-stop.
 It has been an exciting journey, until everything came to a stop in 2019 when the Covid-19 pandemic happened.
 Travelling stopped in Hong Kong, tourists disappeared, restaurants closed.
 The bustling city known for its colourful nightlife became uncomfortably quiet.